General subdivision Information

 Inline with County principles of operation, Camrose County works to protect farmland, while balancing the need for acreage development.
 The County encourages developers to place new bareland subdivisions on areas of the quarter with poorer farmland whenever possible.
 If first parcel subdivisions must be placed on good farmland then the maximum size allowed is 5 acres, as this reduces the amount of farmland taken out of production, while allowing for some acreage development.

-Please contact the County Planner if you are considering subdividing your property.
+Please contact the County Planning Department if you are considering subdividing your property.
 This will ensure you are aware of and familiar with all the bylaws and policies that may affect your application.
 The process typically involves hiring a surveyor, ensuring the sewer system is up to code (for residential properties), ensuring access (approaches) to each parcel, and more.